SpaceVim/SpaceVim/docs/_posts/2018-01-01-SpaceVim-Newsletter-Never-lost-never-give-up.md

 ### Release 0.5.0

+This release is a big release after 0.4.0, three months development brings many new features.

+- Improve help describe key bindings
+- Improve ci
+- modular statusline/tabline
+- job API for neovim/vim
+- project manager and remote manager
+- new language layers

+for more info, please check the [release page of 0.5.0](https://spacevim.org/SpaceVim-release-v0.5.0/)

 ### Release 0.6.0

-This release brings a host of fixes and improvements.
+The latest release brings a host of fixes and improvements.
 We will list some new features here, and be sure to check the [release page](https://spacevim.org/SpaceVim-release-v0.6.0/) for all the details.

+- gf support in windows for plugin manager
+- runner/debuger/REPL support for language layer
+- language server protocol support

+**TODO:** we need to check the release info for dein UI

 ## Thanks